 Atlas Premium America is a comprehensive coverage plan for non-U.S. citizens traveling outside their home country.
 You can obtain an instant quote and/or purchase online on this web site.
-The insurance coverage can start as early as the next day or any future date you specify.
+The insurance coverage can start as early as today or any future date you specify.
 As soon as you make a purchase, you will receive a virtual id card in your email.
 Physical cards along with the policy will be mailed to you on the next business day.
 You should receive them in about five to seven business days within the United States.

 Further information about Atlas Premium America Insurance.

 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any routine expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

 For persons below the age of 70 years, Atlas Premium America covers up to overall policy maximum for acute onset of pre-existing conditions.
 For those aged 70 – 79, coverage for an acute onset of pre-existing conditions, is up the policy maximum or $100,000, whichever is lower.

 Prescription drugs are covered like any other eligible medical expenses.

 Emergency Dental Treatment to sound and natural teeth is covered in the case of an Accident under this insurance, and covered only up to $250 for acute pain to sound and natural teeth.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

-Atlas America provides coverage anywhere outside of your home country including travel time as well.
+Atlas Premium America provides coverage anywhere outside of your home country including travel time as well.
 It also covers loss of checked luggage.